-\paragraph{Contributions \& Outline.} In summary, in this paper we present the following contributions: \begin{enumerate} \item We identify the class of \emph{minimal session types} (MST) as a simple fragment of standard session types for \HO without sequencing that retains its absolute expressiveness (\Cref{d:mtypesi}). \item We show how to decompose standard session types into minimal session types, and how to decompose processes typable with standard session types into processes typable with minimal session types.
-This is a result of static correctness (\Cref{t:decompcore}). \item We show that the decomposition of a process is behaviorally equivalent to the original process.
-This is a result of \emph{dynamic correctness}, formalized in terms of \emph{MST bisimulations}, a typed behavioral equivalence that we introduce here (\Cref{t:dyncorr}). \item We develop optimizations and extensions of our decomposition that bear witness to its robustness. \end{enumerate} The rest of the paper is organized as follows.
-In \secref{s:lang} we recall the preliminaries on the session type system for \HO, which is the core process calculus for session-based concurrency on which we base our developments.
-In \secref{s:decomp} we present \emph{minimal session types}, and the decomposition of well-typed \HO processes into minimal session types processes, accompanied by explanations and examples.
+\paragraph{Contributions \& Outline.} In summary, in this paper we present the following contributions: \begin{enumerate} \item We identify \emph{minimal session types} (MSTs): a fragment of standard session types for \HO that makes a very limited use of sequencing (\Cref{mst:d:mtypesi}). \item We show how to correctly decompose processes typable with standard session types into processes typable with minimal session types, and how to decompose standard session types into minimal session types.
+This is a result of static correctness (\Cref{mst:t:decompcore}). \item We show that the decomposition of a process is behaviorally equivalent to the original process.
+This is a result of \emph{dynamic correctness}, formalized in terms of \emph{MST bisimulations}, a typed behavioral equivalence that we introduce here (\Cref{mst:t:dyncorr}). \item We develop optimizations and extensions of our decomposition that bear witness to its robustness. \end{enumerate} The rest of the paper is organized as follows.
+In \secref{s:lang} we recall the preliminaries on the session type system for \HO, the core process calculus for session-based concurrency on which we base our developments.
+In \secref{s:decomp} we present {minimal session types} and the decomposition of well-typed \HO processes into minimal session types processes, accompanied by explanations and examples.
 In \secref{ss:dynamic} we show the correctness of the decomposition, by establishing an \emph{MST bisimulation} between an \HO process and its decomposition.
 In \secref{s:opt} we examine two optimizations of the decomposition that are enabled by the higher-order nature of our setting.
 In \secref{ss:exti} we discuss extensions of our approach to consider constructs for branching and selection.
-Finally, in \secref{s:rw} we elaborate further on related work and in \secref{s:concl} we present some closing remarks. \appendx{The appendix contains omitted definitions and proofs.}
+Finally, in \secref{s:rw} we discuss related work and in \secref{s:concl} we present some closing remarks. \appendx{The appendix contains omitted definitions and proofs.}

 \paragraph{Differences with the conference version.} An earlier version of this paper was presented at ECOOP 2019~\cite{APV19}.
 The current paper revises the conference version, includes further examples, and incorporates a major addition: \secref{ss:dynamic} on dynamic correctness, including the notion of an MST bisimulation and the constructed bisimulation relation, is completely new to this presentation.